erfunmirzaei/AI-Summer-School-2021-GroupB/README.md

 # AI-Summer-School-2021-GroupB
-We share some useful notebooks and scripts here to start AI.
+Here are some useful notebooks and scripts to get you started with AI.